 \section{Is SAM Necessary in the Early Phase of Training?}

-Since we have both empirically observed and theoretically justified SAM’s efficiency in selecting flatter minima in the late phase of training, one might question the necessity of using SAM in the early phase.
+Since our main discovery in \cref{sec:observations}, one might question the necessity of using SAM in the early phase.
 In this section, we demonstrate that applying SAM during the early phase offers only marginal benefits for generalization and sharpness compared to full SGD training.
 Thus, we conjecture that the optimization algorithm chosen at the end of training is more critical in shaping the final solution’s properties.
 Based on this viewpoint, we extend our findings from SAM to Adversarial Training.

-\textbf{Early-phase SAM offers only marginal improvements over SGD in generalization and sharpness.} We conduct experiments under various settings to investigate the effect of applying SAM during the early phase of training, followed by SGD, on generalization and sharpness.
-Similarly as \cref{sec:observations}, we use the switching method but switches from SAM to SGD, to obtain the model { $\boldsymbol{\theta}_{\textrm{SAM} \to \textrm{SGD}, t}^T$}.
-We also train a baseline model entirely with SAM, yielding { $\boldsymbol{\theta}_{\textrm{SAM}}^T$}.
-By varying $t$ while keep $T$ fixed, we adjust the proportion of SAM training, defined as $t/T$, to examine its impact on the generalization gap between { $\boldsymbol{\theta}_{\textrm{SAM} \to \textrm{SGD}, t}^T$} and { $\boldsymbol{\theta}_{\textrm{SAM}}^T$}, as well as the sharpness of { $\boldsymbol{\theta}_{\textrm{SAM} \to \textrm{SGD}, t}^T$}.
+\textbf{Early-phase SAM may offer limited improvements over SGD in generalization and sharpness.} We conduct experiments under various settings to investigate the effect of applying SAM during the early phase of training, followed by SGD, on generalization and sharpness.
+Similarly to \cref{sec:observations}, we use the switching method but switch from SAM to SGD, to obtain the model { $\boldsymbol{\theta}_{\textrm{SAM} \to \textrm{SGD}, t}^T$}.
 In \cref{fig:SAM_to_SGD_generalization}, the generalization gap remains substantial even when trained with SAM for most of the time (e.g., $t/T=0.8$).
 A similar trend is observed in the sharpness of { $\boldsymbol{\theta}_{\textrm{SAM} \to \textrm{SGD}, t}^T$}.
 Only full SAM training (i.e., $t/T=1$) consistently finds the flat minima.
-This suggests that applying SAM before SGD yields only limited improvements in generalization and sharpness compared to training entirely with SGD.
+This suggests that applying SAM before SGD could yield only limited improvements in generalization and sharpness compared to full SGD training.

 Together with findings in \cref{sec:observations}, we conjecture that the optimization algorithm chosen in the late training phase is more critical in determining the final solution's properties.
 However, current findings are based solely on generalization/sharpness---can we extend to other properties?